Bedford Park, London: Protection: The Bedford Park Society

 Painting of Tower House and Queen Anne's Grove by Manfred Trautschold, 1882.
 The house belonged to Carr, and was later demolished by developers.

 Despite their creation by well-known architects, buildings in the suburb, especially the larger houses to the west with large gardens, have been demolished by developers to make way for blocks of flats.
 Among these was Carr's own property, Tower House on Bedford Road.
 Shaw designed it for him in 1878; it had 16 rooms, and its grounds were large enough to include both tennis and badminton courts.
 It served as St Catherine's Convent from 1908 to 1933, when it was replaced by St Catherine's Court.

-The Bedford Park Society, a registered charity, was formed in 1963 by the local activist Harry Taylor and the architect Tom Greeves.
+The Bedford Park Society, a registered charity, was formed in 1963 by the local activist Harry Taylor and the architect Thomas Affleck Greeves.
 Their concerns were united by the demolition of another Shaw house, The Bramptons on Bedford Road, to make way for a flat-roofed old people's home.
 The poet John Betjeman, a founder of the Victorian Society, became its first patron.

 A breakthrough for the society came in 1967 when 356 of Bedford Park's houses were individually Grade II listed; this unprecedented move was seen to be necessary to protect the suburb, as conservation areas did not then exist in Britain.
 In 1969, with the law updated, the London Borough of Ealing made Bedford Park a conservation area; in 1970, the London Borough of Hounslow followed suit for its part of the suburb.